 In the background lies a barren, desert landscape with three pyramid-shaped mountains rising before him.

 The man sees the potential for life and growth, despite the lifeless landscape all around him.

-The symbolism here is of hope and enthusiasm.
-The man sees the potential for life and growth, despite the lifeless landscape all around him.
+The symbolism here is of hope and enthusiasm for regrowth and rebirth.
+Despite the lifeless landscape all around him, the Page sees the potential for new life and new growth.
 He ignores the desolate, discouraging situation and focuses instead on the possibility in his hands.